wdv4758h/pypy-extradoc/talk/sea2012/talk.rst

 |pause|

-* However, leave knobs and buttons for advanced users
+* However, retain knobs and buttons for advanced users

 * Don't get penalized too much for not using them